Houston celebrity Alex Roman Jr. has always been many things: an artist, a self-described “remixer of pop culture,” and even an entrepreneur.

 2. This wasn’t his first time designing a T-shirt, but that doesn’t make it any less special.

 Roman’s is a bit of an old hat when it comes to wearable art, having previously designed clothes for 8th Wonder Brewery and Eight One, as well as his own brand.
 Still, he says, getting to create for Life Is Good was pretty special because he’s been a fan of the company for over a decade.
-“In the early 2000s, I started noted a lot of people wearing it.
+“In the early 2000s, I started noticing a lot of people wearing it.
 One of my buddies in Miami would always wear the shirts when we went fishing.”

 3. The design process was super quick.